supastishn/agentic/README.md

 ## ⚙️ Configuration

-Agentic stores its configuration in `~/.agentic-pypi/`.
+agentic-cli-coder stores its configuration in `~/.agentic-cli-coder/`.
 - `config.encrypted`: Encrypted file containing your settings and API keys.
 - `config.key`: The local encryption key for your configuration.
 - `data/`: Directory for persistent memories and RAG indexes.